azhigaylo/homebrain/README.md

+### PROJECT IS ON TRANSITION STATE FROM PRIVATE TO OPEN SOURCE, SO SOME PART OF SW DO NOT WORK YET...

 ### HomeBrain project description:

 OS Linux based software package, which allows turn your laptop or mini computer (BeagleBoard) into a centralized